RobSimons1/ms4-ecommerce/README.md

 * Due to time constraint it was not possible to implement the functionality to have the Users Profile info automatically update the Checkout Form relating to the users address details.
 This is a work in progress.

+* Contact form should automatically update with Users email.

 ## Technologies Used
 The languages, frameworks, libraries and other tools utilised for building this web-app are: